DONATIONS OF REAL PROPERTY

 “This was a classic example of a charitable gift being the most beneficial way to dispose of the property,” Patterson says.
 “The economy of Haynesville had declined and has not fully recovered.
 Additionally, the growth being experienced was on the other side of the town.”

-According to Patricia Tesluk, CCIM, the 2016 CCIM Foundation president, “It was extremely generous of Richard Juge to donate property to the CCIM Foundation.
+According to Patricia Tesluk, CCIM, the 2016 The CCIM Institute Foundation president, “It was extremely generous of Richard Juge to donate property to The CCIM Institute Foundation.
 The proceeds, upon sale, are being used to support the Foundation’s ongoing programs, which include more than 100 named and education scholarships for those pursuing the CCIM designation.
 These scholarships range from assistance for the costs to take CI 101, CI 102, or CI 103 courses, to covering the costs of the exam review and final CCIM designation exam.”

 Since these donations and their tax deductibility are governed by the Internal Revenue Code, both Juge and the Foundation were required to submit the appropriate forms to the IRS.
 The property donation provided Juge with a tax deduction for the property’s appraised value, as certified by an independent appraiser, and supplied funds to the Foundation.
 This is clearly a real property donation, with multiple benefits for all those involved.